TankHQ/tank/docs/5-entity-definition.md

 * `tank::Passive<T>` lets the database provide or retain a value: omit it when updating, or allow default generation on insert.
 * `Option<T>` marks the column nullable.

-You have now forged a battle-ready map of your database.
-Create, destroy, deploy new records or extract targets one-by-one.
-Execute every maneuver through a live connection or a locked transaction for maximum firepower.
+You now have  view of your table.
+Use a connection or transaction to run operations.

 ## Attributes
-Tank's `#[tank(...)]` attributes are your weapon mods, fine-tuning structs for precision strikes.
+Tank's `#[tank(...)]` attributes configure tables and columns.
 - <Badge type="tip" text="struct" /><Badge type="tip" text="field" /> `name = "the_name"`: Table name on a struct / column name on a field. **Default**: snake_case of identifier.
 - <Badge type="tip" text="struct" /> `schema = "your_schema"`: Database schema.
 Default: none.
 - <Badge type="tip" text="struct" /> `primary_key = "some_field"` or `primary_key = ("column_1", Self::column_2, ..)`: Table primary key.